Affordable. Flat fee. Attorney Prepared

 s_macbook air-on-desk

-Your neighbor spent many thousands to get a trust package from a botique estate planning law firm while your sister-in-law downloaded a trust form kit for a few hundred and filled it out herself.
-You just saw will maker software at an office supply store. - What do you really need?
+Your neighbor spent $5,000 to get a trust package from a “boutique" estate planning law firm downtown while your sister-in-law downloaded a trust form kit for $299 and filled it out herself.
+You just saw “Will Maker" software at an office supply store. - What do you really need?

 Maryland Trust Learning Library